LauraMarott/SocialGraphs/BasicStats.md

   <img src="./images/budget_income.png" width="500" alt="Genre frequency"/>
 </figure>

 It is seen that are some connection between the budget and the gross income for a movie.
 The relation is however not linear, as the gross income does not 'grow' as fast compared to the budget.
+The plot indicates that there might be a limit for how big an income a movie can make no matter the budget.
+However, the budget has no limit.

 ### Profit